 The US marketplace for soccer is growing among the youth.
-With incremental developments and improvements to the MLS on-going, soccer may well have a very bright future in the USA.
+With incremental developments and improvements to the MLS ongoing, soccer may well have a very bright future in the USA.

 Their style of play at the international level is very distinctive: creative and full of flare.
 This style originates from street football, the most common form of the game in the favelas.

 The biggest crowd ever recorded at a World Cup match was in 1950 at the Maracana Stadium, Sao Paolo, Brazil.
 199,854 people attended that game.

 Brazilian fans are extremely passionate and wear their hearts on their sleeves.
 Deeply ingrained in society, soccer is more than just a game in Brazil.

 The 5 Footballing Nations of Europe

 The ‘big 5’ European domestic leagues are the English Premier League, the Spanish La Liga, the German Bundesliga, the Italian Serie A, and the French Ligue 1.

 We’ve to go back to 2004 to mark the last time a team outside of the ‘big 5’ won the Uefa Champions League.
 This has been the trend throughout the history of European competition.

 The added factor of superstar studded teams adds to the appeal.
 Fans of these leagues are loyal and vocal.
-There are many local fans of the teams but their global following is what sets them apart.
+There are many local fans of the teams, but their global following sets them apart.

-The Global Game
+Popular Global Game

-As we’ve learned, soccer is popular among fans all over the world.
-In some areas, it is just another sport, but for many, soccer is an integral part of life.
+As we’ve learned, soccer is popular among fans worldwide.
+In some areas, it’s just another sport, but soccer is an integral part of life for many.
 People come in droves to watch and take part in games.

-We’re in an era of European dominance in soccer but there are developing soccer regions (notably the U.A.E, China, and the U.S.A) where interest and popularity among fans are on the rise.
+We’re in an era of European dominance in soccer.
+Still, there are developing soccer regions (notably the U.A.E, China, and the U.S.A) where interest and popularity among fans are on the rise.

 Billions of people watch their favorite teams play every week.
 Tens of billions of dollars are spent on TV rights, sponsorship deals, and player trades every season.